Konstantinos GIAPIS, et al.

 of the collisional process suggests that CO2 collisions with the

-provided surface under the disclosed herein conditions extensively
+provided surface under the disclosed herein conditions

-perturb the CO2 intramolecular triatomic geometry and produce a
+extensively perturb the CO2 intramolecular triatomic geometry

-to yield molecular as well as ionized O2.
-The disclosed herein
+subsequently, dissociates to yield molecular as well as ionized

-process is reminiscent of exotic photochemical pathways for CO2
+O2.
+The disclosed herein process is reminiscent of exotic

-decomposition, but, unlike any known pathway, which typically have
+known pathway, which typically have very low O2 yields, the

-very low O2 yields, the intramolecular CO2 decomposition conducted
+intramolecular CO2 decomposition conducted according to the

-CO2 photo-dissociation pathways is ~5±2%.
+photo-dissociation pathways is ~5±2%.

 [0048] Of course, it will be understood that any acceleration

-technique known in the art can be employed to bring CO2 molecules
+technique known in the art can be employed to bring CO2

-known in the art to produce positively charged CO2 ions and to
+approaches are known in the art to produce positively charged

-controllably accelerate them with an applied electric field.
+CO2 ions and to controllably accelerate them with an applied

-In some other embodiments, the CO2 molecules are ionized by means
+with ultraviolet light.
+In some other embodiments, the CO2

-of energetic electron bombardment under low pressure.
-In yet
+under low pressure.
+In yet other, preferred embodiments, CO2

-other, preferred embodiments, CO2 plasma is used to produce
+plasma is used to produce CO2<+>, which are accelerated

-CO2<+>, which are accelerated against a biased surface with
+against a biased surface with appropriate energy.
+In yet another

-may be moving against heated CO2 molecules at the required
+embodiment, the solid surface may be moving against heated CO2

 [0049] In many embodiments, O2 ions are directly produced in